 How To Recover Deleted or Lost BRAW Files

 Since many videographers and YouTubers work with BRAW files, they’re constantly editing videos, opening new files, and deleting old ones.
 However, what happens if you lose a BRAW you didn’t mean to delete?

-That’s where Wondershare Recoverit comes in and where its incredible feature, Enhanced Video Recovery, can shine.
-It uses a powerful and sophisticated algorithm to quickly and efficiently find, match, and stitch fragments to recover a complete video file, which works excellently for BRAW files.
+That’s where Wondershare Recoverit comes in and where its incredible feature, Video Recovery, can shine.
+It uses a powerful and sophisticated algorithm to quickly and efficiently find and recover a complete video file, which works excellently for BRAW files.

 Recover your RAW footage from any storage, including professional cameras, memory cards, computers, external drives, NAS storage, or USB flash drives.

 Work with RAW file format and all popular video formats, such as AVI, MOV, MKV, MP4, M4V, 3GP, 3G2, WMV, etc.